 There are many risks associated with not having health insurance in the United States.
 Unlike many countries where health insurance is provided by the government, the United States does not guarantee medical coverage for any individual residing in this country, citizen or non-immigrant visitor alike.
 The costs of receiving medical attention without medical insurance in the U.S. are typically very high and can become a financial burden to an individual if extensive medical treatment is needed.
-Therefore, IAE strongly recommends that students obtain adequate health insurance for the duration of their stay in the U.S. You may check rate at https://purchase.imglobal.com/Quote/patriot exchange/pre-quote?imgac=524866 for more information.
-Or you may contact an insurance agent for California or Nevada.
+Therefore, IAE strongly recommends that students obtain adequate health insurance for the duration of their stay in the U.S. For information purposes, here are three possible sources for insurance.
+Their inclusion here is not meant as a recommendation, and students may select any insurer they choose.